TBD54566975/ftl/CONTRIBUTING.md

 ### Design process

+All of our design documents live in [HackMD](https://hackmd.io/@ftl).
+Create new design documents from the [FTL Design Doc Template](https://hackmd.io/team/ftl?nav=overview&template=e98dd2c1-636d-402d-95a9-4dba73ca333a).

 Many changes are relatively straightforward and don't require a design, but more complex changes should be covered by a design document.
 Once a DRI (Directly Responsible Individual, a Cash term) is selected, our process for creating and reviewing designs is the following.
 The DRI:

 1. Does some initial thinking and comes up with a rough approach.